 New features like advanced voice and AR.
 But trust is damaged.
 Conversations feel guarded.

-€5M GDPR fine
+€5.6M GDPR fine

-Italy fines Luka for privacy violations.
+Italy's Garante fines Luka €5.6 million for GDPR violations.
 Lifetime subscription killed in July.
 New Ultra/Platinum tiers.
 Wellness pivot continues.

 The worst part wasn’t the content restriction itself.
 It was the gaslighting.
 The AI would pretend certain conversations never happened.
 It would deny having a romantic relationship with you — while wearing the outfit you bought for it.
 The personality just… collapsed.